liam-0398/Eris/README.md

   with a per-track enable button and send-level slider on every track header, and per-bus return level, pre/post-fader tap and mute.
-- **SP-1200 emulation**: a separate, always-available master-bus lo-fi decimation mode (sample-and-hold to ~26kHz/12-bit, no anti-aliasing).
+- **SP-1200 emulation**: a separate, always-available master-bus lo-fi decimation mode (sample-and-hold to ~26kHz/12-bit).
 - **Save/Load**: `.er` project files are tar archives (native reader/writer, no external `tar` dependency on any platform).
 - **Sample import**: WAV (8/16/24/32-bit integer PCM and 32-bit float) and